dokterbob/django-taggit-templatetags/README.rst

 As you can see, each tag has an attribute ``num_times`` which declares how many times it was used.
 The list of tags is sorted descending by ``num_times``.

+Optionally, you can limit the amount of tags in the list:
+{% get_taglist as tags limit_to 10 %}

 Inclusion-Tag
 -------------